denevell/Natch-Android/README.md

 ### Stories (Numbers relate to classes names in the uiTests dir)

 00. I should be able to register, and be automatically logged in
 0. I should be able to login and change the auth key for the calls.
 0. I should see an error message on login fail
 1. I should see some threads along with content of first post in the app
 3. I should be able to add a new thread and first post in thread
 4. I should refresh the (plus loading) threads after an add
 5. I should be able to delete a thread I have created 5a.
 I shouldn't be able to delete a thread I someone else has created
 6. I should load the posts in a thread after it's clicked on, and add a post
 7. I should delete a thread from within the thread page
 8. I should delete post from a thread, and then see the existing thread, one post less.
 9. I should be able to edit my post
+9a.
+I shouldn't be able to edit a post that's not mine
 10:  I should be able to edit my thread title and content
 11:  I should be able to press more to see more threads
 12:  I should be able to press more to see more posts
 13:  I should see whether I am logged in or not, showing who I am logged in as.
 14:  I should see the author of the thread on the threads page
 15:  I should see the author of a post in a thread page *:   I should be able to see dates on posts
 *:   I should be able to see dates on threads